guardian/security-hq/hq/markdown/wazuh.md

 #### VPC access control lists (ACLs)
 You may find that your VPC doesn't allow traffic on ports 1514/1515.
 This isn't something we've come across so far but if you encounter problems setting up Wazuh this maybe something to check.
-Feeel free to contact Phil or Jorge in the DevX team for assistance - we want to get the agent installed but don't want to waste your time debugging awkward connectivity problems!
+Feel free to contact Phil or Jorge in the DevX team for assistance - we want to get the agent installed but don't want to waste your time debugging awkward connectivity problems!